In a Monastery Garden (film)

 In a Monastery Garden is a 1932 British drama film directed by Maurice Elvey and starring John Stuart, Hugh Williams, Alan Napier, and Frank Pettingell.
+It was made at Twickenham Studios in London.
+The film's sets were designed by the art director James Carter.

+Synopsis

 An Italian musician begins to steal his brother's compositions after he is jailed for shooting a prince.

-It was made at Twickenham Studios.